KGOP

 Submit to the County Clerk

-Your name will appear on the Republican primary ballot on August 4, 2026.
-In many precincts, filing is all it takes to win - there are more seats than candidates!
+Your name appears on the Republican primary ballot on August 4, 2026.
+In many precincts, filing is all it takes to win — more seats than candidates!

 Download Documents